Omikhleia/barcodes.sile/README.md

 luarocks --lua-version 5.4  install https://raw.githubusercontent.com/Omikhleia/barcodes.sile/main/barcodes.sile-dev-1.rockspec
 ```

-(Adapt to you version of Lua, if need be, and refer to the SILE manual for more
+(Adapt to your version of Lua, if need be, and refer to the SILE manual for more
-detailed installation information.)
+detailed 3rd-party package installation information.)